odincodeshen/arm-learning-paths/content/learning-paths/embedded-and-microcontrollers/zephyr_vsworkbench/2_development.md

 For demonstration, we will use an [NXP FRDM-MCXN947](https://www.nxp.com/design/design-center/development-boards-and-designs/FRDM-MCXN947) development board as the target device.
 However, the same steps apply to any Zephyr-supported Arm Cortex-M board.
 You can find the full list of supported boards in the [Supported Boards](https://docs.zephyrproject.org/latest/boards/#).

-Depending on your board, you may need to install a different debug tool.
+Depending on your board, you may need to install a different debug tool aka runner.
 We’ll cover that in the next module.

 ### Create Application